Ice Dam Removal Company – How to Choose the Right One

-With a polar vortex lobe heading for Michigan, now is the time to ask yourself if you are ready for serious winter weather.
-In Michigan, some years we do get a lot of snow.
+With a polar vortex lobe heading for Michigan, now is the time to ask yourself if you are ready for severe winter weather.
+In Michigan, some years, we do get a lot of snow.
 Sometimes, no matter how well you plan, you can’t avoid an ice dam or two on your roof.

 Here is how to find the right ice dam removal company that will help more than hurt and is worth the money you spend.